Noah-Samawi/pp5-apis/TESTING.md

 During the manual testing of the API, the following steps were performed:
 1. Ensured that all URL paths were created correctly and functioning without any errors.
 2. Verification of CRUD Functionality:
-- Verified the functionality of Create, Read, Update, and Delete operations for various entities such as posts, countrysides, comments, followers, likes, and wanderers
+- Verified the functionality of Create, Read, Update, and Delete operations for various entities such as posts, countryside, comments, followers, likes, and wanderer
 - Created new items and confirmed the proper functioning of the corresponding URLs
 - Verified the Edit functionality (excluding followers and likes).
 - Tested the delete function to ensure its correctness.